dongq845/ba-worldcup/README.md

 ## Core Features

 - **Dynamic Tournament Generation:** The application gracefully handles any number of characters.
 If the character count is not a perfect power of two (e.g., 32, 64, 128), it automatically creates a fair preliminary "play-in" round to establish a perfect bracket.

-- **Global Ranking System:** Every completed tournament can be submitted to the backend.
-The results are aggregated in an SQLite database, and the home page displays a live leaderboard of all characters, ranked by their "#1 Ratio" across all user votes.
+- **Global Point-Based Ranking System:**
+  - Rankings are determined by a "Total Points" system.
+When a user completes a tournament:
+    - The Winner receives 10 points.
+    - The Runner-up receives 3 points.
+    - The Quarter-Finalists each receive 1 point.
+  - These points are aggregated across all submissions to create a global leaderboard.
+- **Fair & Persistent Voting:** Each user has a unique ID stored in their browser.
+Submitting a new tournament result **overwrites their previous submission**, preventing any user from spamming points and ensuring the rankings remain fair.

-- Interactive Voting Experience:
+- **Interactive Voting Experience:**

-  - Clean, side-by-side matchups.
+  - Clean, side-by-side matchups with a smooth, animated progress bar.
   - Visual feedback with a green border highlighting the user's selection.
-  - Full keyboard navigation using the left and right arrow keys.
+  - Full keyboard navigation using the left and right arrow keys for voting.

-- Polished User Experience:
+- **Polished User Experience:**
-  - Confetti celebration for the tournament winner.
+  - A confetti celebration for the tournament winner.
+  - A custom, auto-dismissing pop-up notification confirms a successful result submission.
+  - Clicking a character's thumbnail in the rankings opens a full-size image modal with a dimmed background.
-  - Confirmation dialogs for the "Home" button and page reloads to prevent accidental loss of tournament progress.
+  - Confirmation dialogs for the "Home" button and page reloads prevent accidental loss of tournament progress.
-  - A professional skeleton loader while the ranking data is being fetched.
+  - A professional skeleton loader is shown while the ranking data is being fetched.
   - An automatic "Character Roster Updated" date in the footer that reads the file's metadata, requiring zero manual updates.

 ## Tech Stack

-- Frontend: React, Vite, Tailwind CSS
+- **Frontend:** React, Vite, Tailwind CSS
-- Backend: Node.js, Express.js
+- **Backend:** Node.js, Express.js
-- Database: SQLite
+- **Database:** SQLite

----

 ## Project Structure